laradock/laradock/docs/_settings/content/contributing/index.md

 * Edit the files you want to update.

 * **Note:** If you want to edit the base image of the `Workspace` or the `php-fpm` Containers, you need to edit their Docker-files from their GitHub repositories.
-For more info read their Dockerfiles comment on the LaraDock repository.
+For more info read their Dockerfiles comment on the Laradock repository.

 * Make sure to update the `Readme` in case you made any changes.